Mediation3D/Server-Emotion/README.md

 ![](https://img.shields.io/badge/Python-3.10+-3776AB?logo=python&logoColor=white)

-## facial emotion recognition as websockets server
+## Facial emotion recognition as websockets server
 - Estimate face mesh using MediaPipe(Python version).This is a sample program that recognizes facial emotion with a simple multilayer perceptron using the detected key points that returned from mediapipe.Although this model is 97% accurate, there is no generalization due to too little training data.
-- the project is implement from https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe to use in facial emotion recognition
+- The project is implement from [Kazuhito00/hand-gesture-recognition-using-mediapipe](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe) to use in facial emotion recognition

 ## Requirements
 - mediapipe 0.8.9 : `pip install mediapipe`